jlevers/selling-partner-api/docs/Api/FeedsApi.md

 Creates a feed.
-Encrypt and upload the contents of the feed document before calling this operation.
+Upload the contents of the feed document before calling this operation.

 **Usage Plan:**